Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

 The Fossil Gas Substitutes

-Biogas: This comprises Methane emitted from organic (biomass) sources such as landfills sewage treatment facilities, forest products, livestock operation manure.
+Biogas: This comprises Methane emitted from the digestion / decomposition of organic (biomass) sources such as landfills, sewage treatment facilities, forest products, Confined Animal Feedlot Operation (CAFO) manure and mega-dairy manure.
 There is no doubt that the methane emitted from landfills and livestock operations contributes to global warming when it reaches the atmosphere, so capturing that methane and combusting it (which emits carbon dioxide) constitutes an improvement.
 The two methods for producing biogas are:

 Anaerobic digestion (fermentation) occurs where bacteria that exist in an oxygen-free environment break down the organic matter and release methane as a bi-product.
 This is parallel to what happens in the gut of cows (and other ungulates) where enteric fermentation results in their belching methane.
 One problem is that the natural decomposition of the organic matter used to generate the biogas could return nutrients to the soil and promote soil health.